 Step 2: Test across all five major LLMs

-Run each prompt on ChatGPT, Perplexity, Gemini, Copilot, and Google AI Mode.
+Run each prompt on ChatGPT, Perplexity, Gemini, Grok, Copilot, Google AI Mode, and Google AI Overview.
 Use fresh sessions every time (no conversation history biasing the results).

 For each prompt and each LLM, record: